 My research comprises application of geophysical techniques to solve planetary science problems.
 Currently, my primary research focus is the atmosphere of Saturn's giant moon Titan, which has a thick nitrogen and methane atmosphere with a varied organic photochemistry.

 My studies use infra-red remote sensing data measured by the Cassini spacecraft, combined with radiative transfer techniques to map out the distribution of unstable organic species.
 These species can be used as tracers to provide new insights into Titan's large-scale dynamics, such as the polar vortex and meridional circulation.

-I also study the atmospheres of Saturn, Jupiter, Uranus, Neptune, and ...
+I also study the atmospheres of Saturn, Jupiter, Uranus ...

 View complete publications list in the University of Bristol publications system

 Edit this profile If you are Dr Nick Teanby, you can edit this page.
 Login required.

 All details on one page > for printing etc.